LockTar/Microsoft-Graph-With-MSI-Sample/README.md

 # Microsoft-Graph-With-MSI-Sample

-Sample application that uses the Microsoft Graph C# sdk for getting and writing information to the Microsoft Graph like users and groups.
+Sample application that uses the Microsoft Graph C# sdk for getting and writing information to the Microsoft Graph like users, applications and groups.

 ## Getting started